 Blair Upper Cervical chiropractors are specially trained to locate spinal misalignment in the upper cervical spine.
 Once located, precise imaging is used to determine the exact direction of joint misalignment.
 This information is then used to make a precise spinal correction that involves no twisting, popping, or pulling of the neck.

 The correction reduces structural interference to the brain stem and spinal nerves thereby allowing the central nervous system to function better.
 The patient is monitored over time to ensure stability.
 Healing takes time and is a process.
-The procedure’s goal is to maximize the bodies healing potential and relies solely on the bodies inherent ability to heal and repair.
+The procedure’s goal is to maximize the bodies healing potential and rely solely on the body's inherent ability to heal and repair.

-If you or a loved one suffers with vertigo or any other chronic health problem our office can be reached at 310 324-6172 carson office or 213 399-7772 for our Los Angeles office.
+If you or a loved one suffers from vertigo or any other chronic health problem our office can be reached at 310 324-6172 Carson office or 213 399-7772 for our Los Angeles office.
 We hope this article titled “

 What Is Vertigo symptoms and Why Is It So Common offered a different slant compared to conventional vertigo treatment that stirs thought and gives hope to those that have been everywhere without relief.

 References: Upper Cervical Chiropractic Case Studies Regarding Vertigo symptoms

 - Cervical vertigo and dizziness after a whiplash injury